poklonas/associate_data/README.txt

 support version
     python 3.6.0

+require to install

-orange3-associate code version
+- orange3-associate code version
+[ was include in this git respo ]

-numpy version
+- numpy version
+[ must install by your self ]